simonw/shot-scraper/README.md

     pip install shot-scraper

-This tool depends on Playwright, which first needs to install its own dedicated browser.
+This tool depends on Playwright, which first needs to install its own dedicated Chromium browser.

 Run `shot-scraper install` once to install that:
 ```